Skip to main content

-A Registered Nurse (RN) works in medical facilities to assess patients and provide proper patient care.
-Their duties can be complex and varied, from administering medicine to wrapping wounds and assisting doctors during life-saving surgeries.
-Discover what a registered nurse does daily and what a typical day looks like.
+A registered nurse (RN) works in medical facilities to assess patients and provide proper patient care.
+Their duties can be complex and varied, from administering medicine and wrapping wounds to assisting doctors during life-saving surgeries.

 What is a BSN?